david-boles/tentoast/README.md

 These are the defaults (providers are also exported from the package), you can add/ override them with your own:

-## Sections (`s`: `sectionsProvider`)
+## Sections (`s`: `sectionProvider`)
 This produces `section` nodes composed of one `section-header` and one `section-body` children.
-The initial call passes the parameters to the tentoast instace to get the header children and returns a function that consumes the body arguments to produce the full section node.
+The initial call passes the parameters to the tentoast instace to get the header children and returns a function that consumes the body arguments to produce the full section node in an array.
 For example:

 ```javascript
 const tree =